errbufferoverfl/garden.errbufferoverfl.me/content/books/ghost-work.md

 ---
-title: "Ghost Work"
+title: Ghost Work
-alias:
+aliases:
-  - "Ghost Work"
+  - Ghost Work
-cover: "/imgs/ghost-work.png"
+cover: /imgs/ghost-work.png
 created: 2023-06-29T23:00:43+10:00
 modified: 2023-08-06T16:40:40+10:00
-status: "In Progress"
+status: In Progress
 tags:
   - book
   - technology
-- non fiction
   - economics
   - business
   - labor
   - anthropology
   - politics
   - sociology
+  - artificial
-- artificial intelligence
+  - intelligence
+  - non-fiction
 ---

 "A startling exposé of the invisible human workforce that powers the web--and how to bring it out of the shadows.
 Hidden beneath the surface of the internet, a new, stark reality is looming--one that cuts to the very heart of our endless debates about the impact of AI.